Bankshelby/docs/code-of-conduct.md

 ### Rewards sending

-For the missing opt-ins, an admin from the related channel will reach the user in DM asking from them to opt-in for the ASA STats Token.
+For the missing opt-ins,an admin from the related channel will reach the user in DM asking from them to opt-in for the ASA STats Token.

 # Other official discussions and subprojects